jmhuie/SlicerBiomech/README.md

 - Material Normalization: Material normalized values are indicated with "MatNorm"

 - Length Normalization: Length normalized values are indicated with "LenNorm"

-# Frequently Asked Questions

-**Q: I got a warning that says "Warning!
-The no-shear assumption may not be met.
-Click OK to proceed.".
-What does that mean?**

-A: It means that the length of the structure is less than 10x the maximum feret diameter of the narrowest slice in the structure so the no-shear assumption of the Euler-Bernoulli beam theory may not be met.
-The diameter of slices from the first and last 5% of the segment length are not considered in case of rough edges.

 # Funding Acknowledgement